-If you feel you have been discriminated against by a health insurance plan, you can contact the Division to ask questions or file a complaint: 303-894-7490 / 800-930-3745 / DORA_Insurance@state.co.us or visit our "Ask a Question / Make a Complaint" page.
+- If you feel you have been discriminated against by a health insurance plan, you can contact the Division to ask questions or file a complaint: 303-894-7490 / 800-930-3745 / DORA_Insurance@state.co.us or visit our "File a Complaint" page.

 - AIDS Drug Assistance Program (ADAP): helps ensure that people living with HIV and AIDS who are uninsured and under-insured have access to medication; eligibility criteria and application instructions here.

 - Colorado Health Network’s Health Insurance and Medication Assistance Program: provides direct financial assistance for medical services, health insurance premiums, and medication costs for people residing in Colorado who are either living with HIV or on PrEP as an HIV prevention strategy.